wazuh/wazuh-documentation/source/user-manual/agents/index.rst

 .. meta::
   :description: Learn more about the Wazuh agents and how to group, configure or upgrade them remotely using several tools.

 This section describes how to manage the agents using the command line (CLI), the RESTful API and the ``ossec-authd`` daemon.
-Here are explained the methods to register and manage the Wazuh agents.
+With them we'll register, list and remove Wazuh's agents.

 .. topic:: Contents